 Adoption is a life-changing event, and while it comes with its challenges, the benefits can be profound and lasting for all involved.

 Types of Adoptions

 The type of adoption depends on the person or people adopting, the person being adopted, and the relationship among them.
-Although he is an attorney located in Orlando, Mr. Alper helps families throughout Florida with most kinds of adoptions.

 A stepparent adoption is one where a person adopts the child of his or her spouse.
 As a result of the stepparent adoption, the stepparent and the spouse become equal parents of the child.
 It becomes as if the child was born to both of them.
 The parental rights of the absent parent are terminated through the stepparent adoption.